Kurangu Bommai: Plot

+While searching for answers, Kathir encounters Sadhasivam, an accomplice connected to the deal.
+Under pressure, Sadhasivam reveals the truth: after murdering Sundaram, Sekar dismembered the body and concealed the remains inside the monkey-marked bag.
+Horrified, Kathir retrieves the bag from a garbage dump and discovers his father's remains.
+Even Sindhanai, who had continued pursuing the bag believing it contained money, is moved by Kathir's grief.

+Several months later, Sekar is living comfortably on his stolen fortune.
+Kathir tracks him down and confronts him in his apartment.
+Sekar admits that greed drove him to betray and murder Sundaram, showing no remorse for his actions.
+Although he believes death would be the worst punishment Kathir could inflict, Kathir chooses a different form of revenge.

+Later, Kathir and Sindhanai are seen disposing of a bloodstained suitcase.
+Sekar is later revealed to have survived, but as a quadruple amputee.
+Confined to a bed and abandoned to a life of regret while his family falls apart around him, he is left to endure the consequences of his actions.

 Production

 Nithilan rose to fame after participating in the reality show, Naalaya Iyakkunar short film competition on Kalaignar TV.
 After being impressed by his work in the short film Punnagai Vaanginaal Kanner Ilavasam, actor Vidharth approached him to collaborate for a film in August 2015 and the pair subsequently decided to work on Kurangu Bommai.
 The director noted that he actively did not want regular actors to play typecast roles, so he selected veteran director Bharathiraja to play a pivotal role in the film, and production began during the following months.
 Film producer P. L. Thenappan was also signed on to play a pivotal role and shot for the film during May 2016.
 Actor Mammootty was brought in by the producers to release the first look poster of the film in mid-September 2016.
 Actor Arya and Director AR Murugadoss launched the teaser and trailer respectively.

 Soundtrack

 The film's music soundtrack was composed by B. Ajaneesh Loknath, while the audio rights of the film was acquired by Yuvan Shankar Raja's U1 Records.
 The original album was released on 4 June 2017 and featured five songs.